 These inserted sleeves were then seal welded to the original tubes and a stainless steel pad was applied to the tubesheet to both seal the cracked ligaments and strengthen the tubesheet for temporary operation.

-– Failure Analysis and Redesign on a Cracked Thin Film Heat Exchanger (TFHE)
+– Failure Analysis & Redesign of a Cracked NASA Heat Exchanger

 – Engineering Troubleshooting